marco-brandizi/knetminer-wiki/Home.md

-Welcome to the QTLNetMiner wiki!
+Welcome to the KnetMiner wiki!

-This wiki contains detailed information about the installation and development of QTLNetMiner, and how to set up a knowledge network using Ondex.
+This wiki contains detailed information about the installation and development of KnetMiner, and how to set up a knowledge network using Ondex.

 ### Brief overview